zervel3/IS-algorithm/README.md

 # IS-algorithm
-The algorithm to quantify individuals influence and susceptibility from individual interaction data
+The algorithm to quantify individuals influence and susceptibility from individual interactive data